94 Pine Street & 137 Emery Street

 The detail of the corner board and claps are interesting.
 The corner has an almost complete circle in plan, only 15 or so percent being connecting to the flat edges.
 The claps have a beaded edge that is quite uncommon.

 In 1924, Marion Dugan is shown as the owner of record.
 Valuation was $3580.00.
 The 1924 photo, as seen below, shows the entrance completely enclosed.
 The current owners are local physicians.
 Valuation is $333,400.00

 94 Pine is a classic towered Queen Anne house of the 1850s & ’60s.
 Covered in claps and shingles of varied patterns and showing bumped out bays and curved window ledges of the tower, the building practically dripping with details.
 The tower is nicely proportioned with a well-scaled roof capping it off.

 The only thing detracting from the appearance is the awkward handling of the roof lines over the gables.
 More on that subject below.

 The current color choices are okay if a bit staid.
 The white being much too brilliant against the more pleasant blue.
 The curved porch is a nice feature that reminds of the days when people would stroll in the evening and stop and chat with their neighbors.
 Perhaps the couch means the residents do spend some time there.

-Although the house is cute and well maintained, the real story is it’s history.
-Built in 1863 by James Tenney, the house started it’s life much as we see it today albeit a full 3 stories tall.
+Although the house is cute and well maintained, the real story is its history.
+Built in 1863 by James Tenney, the house started its life much as we see it today albeit a full 3 stories tall.
 By 1901, ownership of 94 Pine had been transferred to one Enoch Hunt.
 Hunt was a local builder and something of an architect.
 Hunt remodeled the home and increased the height to 3 1/2 stories.
-This alteration can be seen at the left in the 1924 tax photo below.
+This alteration can be seen on the left in the 1924 tax photo below.